Explore Old Lyme, CT

 Old Lyme at a Glance

-If you’re looking for the best hiking trails in Chaplin this is the complete guide to all the long trails, waterfalls, and history it has to offer.
+If you’re looking for the best hiking trails in Old Lyme this is the complete guide to all the long trails, waterfalls, and history it has to offer.

-Chaplin has well over 500 acres of protected land hosting:
+Old Lyme has over 3,00 acres of protected land hosting:

 Hiking